jerryorr/ci-test/README.md

 ci-test
 =======

-Just testing out CI servers
+Just testing out CI servers.
+Need to have phantomjs available on the path (can do **npm install -g phantomjs**)